Plants & Kids

 Garden Fun Activities

-Alphabet Gardening, Avocados: Starting Seeds, Bean Tower, Colorful Carnations, Coloring Eggs - Natural Dyes, Composting, Flower and Vegetable Word Search, Fruit Garland for Birds, Garden Poetry, Gardening Book List for Children, Garden Scavenger Hunt, Gourd Birdhouses, Leaf Rubbings, Make a Seed Tape, Miniature Gardens, Nature Journaling, Pinecone Bird Feeder, Pizza Garden, Potpourri: Make Your Own, Salsa Garden, Scarecrow, Seed Saving, Vegetable Garden Word Search, Zoo Garden Plant List
+Alphabet Gardening, Start an Avocado From Seed, Bean Tower, Colorful Carnations, Coloring Eggs - Natural Dyes, Composting, Flower and Vegetable Word Search, Fruit Garland for Birds, Garden Poetry, Gardening Book List for Children, Garden Scavenger Hunt, Gourd Birdhouses, Leaf Rubbings, Make a Seed Tape, Miniature Gardens, Nature Journaling, Pinecone Bird Feeder, Pizza Garden, Potpourri: Make Your Own, Salsa Garden, Scarecrow, Seed Saving, Starting Seeds Indoors, Vegetable Garden Word Search, Zoo Garden Plant List

 Check Out These Web Sites!